Contactless cards and the urban legend

-A fraudster equipped with an NFC reader would be able to access contactless cards in someone's pocket or bag in crowded public spaces like in the subway.
+A fraudster with an NFC reader would access contactless cards in someone's pocket or bag in crowded public spaces like the subway.
 By doing so, they would extract enough sensitive data to make a counterfeit card or make online purchases.

 It is impossible to clone a contactless card thanks to data collected by a hidden reader like a smartphone or any other NFC reader.

 Collecting enough data from the card to complete an online purchase is also impossible.
 Only a genuine POS, provided by an acquiring bank, can communicate with the card – and a fraudster using a genuine POS would get caught by the acquiring bank and processing network.

 #3 Repeated purchases if my card is stolen?

 The myth says:

 Because low-value contactless transactions can be made without requiring a PIN code, a thief could spend large amounts of money through repeated small purchases.

-No, even with a lost or stolen card, the total possible fraud amount would be small.
+No, the total possible fraud amount would be negligible, even with a lost or stolen card.

 In many countries where small amounts of contactless transactions are authorized, the number of contactless transactions that can be made in a row with a contactless EMV card is limited.